 - Can’t handle bulk work

-This is a power saw that has a band like flexible blades which are attached to wheels placed above and below.
+This is a power saw that has a band-like flexible blade that is attached to wheels placed above and below.
 They are very effective in making uniform straight cuts.

-They are used to cut any kind of material .it is also found in slaughterhouses.
+They are used to cut any material.
+It is also found in slaughterhouses.

 Here are three common types available for band saws

-- Precision blades: they give smoothest cuts and best surface finish.
+- Precision blades: they give the smoothest cuts and the best surface finish.